Pi1 Gruis: Companions

+History of observations

 The star was catalogued by French explorer and astronomer Nicolas Louis de Lacaille in 1756 but not given a name.
 Instead, he gave the Bayer designation of "π Gruis" to π2.
 It was Thomas Brisbane who designated this star as π1.
 Annie Jump Cannon was the first to report its unusual spectrum, sending a plate of its spectrograph made in 1895 to Paul W. Merrill and noting its similarity to R Andromedae.
 Merrill selected these two stars along with R Cygni to be the three prototypes of the S star class. π1 Gruis was one of the first 17 stars defined as S-stars by Merrill in 1922; the only star not observed from Mount Wilson due to its southerly location in the sky.
 Analysis of its spectrum showed bands indicating the presence of technetium, as well as oxides of zirconium, lanthanum, cerium and yttrium but not titanium nor barium which have been recorded in other S stars.